 Low-income and lousy infrastructure are the main drivers of vulnerability to clime-related disasters, according to Tasnuva et al. (2020).
 Bad outcomes in health, such as a high prevalence of chronic illness, could also be related to a higher vulnerability (Djalante et al., 2020).
 Specific configurations of socioeconomic variables make households especially vulnerable, such as unemployment and low educational achievement.
 There is evidence that younger and female head of households is related to the probability of being affected by a disaster (Rapeli, 2017).
 Geographical vulnerability depends on household location, which at the same time is determined by economic vulnerability: households located in vulnerable areas tend to be poor, and this magnifies the vulnerability condition (Mattea, 2019).

 Our approach is grounded on previous results summarized in exploratory statistical analysis for clime-related disasters (López-Bueno et al., 2021; Renteria et al., 2021).
 The probability that an agent would be affected by a natural hazard increases when a set of characteristics are met, such as lack of access to basic services, lack of health, low educational achievement, low social development (Pessoa, 2012), and geographical exposure for the case of disasters (Ullah et al., 2021).
 In this paper, vulnerability has four dimensions: economic, health, social and geographical.
 The second contribution of this paper is that it explores an expanded feature space for a vulnerability that considers multiple dimensions that may explain disaster risk.

+This paper analyzes the case of cold wave-related disasters.
+Cold wave-related disaster risk is sensible to vulnerability.
+Figure 2 illustrates the triggering process of cold waves-related disasters from natural hazard to disaster impacts on population.
+Losses occur when exposure meets vulnerability (i.e., if an agent would have been resilient to cold waves, it would not have been affected by the disaster).
+Hence, disaster risk reduction is a priority for communities affected by cold waves.